 Launched at the UK government’s Global Disability Summit in July 2018, the Global Framework enables global organisations to measure, and then systematically improve, their corporate approach to disability inclusion.

-In developing the Global Framework, we’ve also been grateful for input from companies such as Accenture, Bank of America Merrill Lynch, Cummins, Enterprise Rent-A-Car, Microsoft and the Royal Bank of Scotland.
-We also gained invaluable insight from experts in the field such as Stefan Tromel from the International Labour Organisation’s Global Business and Disability Network, Kate Nash, CEO of PurpleSpace and Susan Scott-Parker, CEO of business disability international and, founder and Honorary Vice President of Business Disability Forum.
+In developing the Global Framework, we’ve also been grateful for input from companies such as Lilly and Microsoft and from experts in the field such as Stefan Tromel from the International Labour Organisation’s Global Business and Disability Network, Kate Nash, CEO of PurpleSpace and Susan Scott-Parker, CEO of business disability international and founder and Honorary Vice President of Business Disability Forum.

 How does it work?